necsanuradu/CV/README.md

 * _adaptable - I can adapt to variations in work or environment and my effectiveness isn’t impacted by change.
 I am flexible and versatile and act as an advocate for change._<br />
 * _analytical - I seek and analyse information to inform decisions based on the best available evidence._<br />
 * _efficient - I convert resources into results in the most efficient and economical way._<br />
+* _explainer - I communicate thoughts and ideas, verbally or in writing, simplifying complexities and adapting communication so others can understand._<br />
 * _improver - I look for better ways of doing things and enjoy coming up with new and original ideas._<br />
 * _learner - I am inquisitive, I seek out new information and look for new ways to develop myself._<br/>
 * _problem solver - I take a positive approach to tackling problems and find ways to identify suitable solutions._<br />